- ORDER: Passeriformes

 - Cool Facts

-- Late in incubation the female Worm-eating Warbler sits so tight on her nest that only touching her will flush her.
-Her cryptic coloring makes immobility a safe strategy.
+- Late in incubation, the female Worm-eating Warbler sits incredibly tightly on her nest, relying on her camouflage to keep her nest safe.
 If she is flushed, she will flutter across the ground with her wings and tail spread, acting helpless to lure predators away from the nest.

-- Young Worm-eating Warblers typically leave their nest 8-10 days after hatching.
-Chicks as young as five days old have been observed leaving the nest and surviving, although they cannot fly at that age.
+- Young Worm-eating Warblers typically leave their nest 8–10 days after hatching.
+Chicks as young as 5 days old may leave the nest and survive, although they cannot fly at that age.